raghulchandramouli/sidegig/README.md

 # SideGig Website

-The SideGig website is designed to introduce and promote the SideGig app, a platform connecting workers with potential clients for various gigs and freelance opportunities.
+The SideGig website is designed to introduce and promote the SideGig app, connecting workers with potential clients for gigs and freelance opportunities.
 The website provides all the information needed to learn about the app's features and to sign up.

 ## Website Overview